guildedts/guide/guide/creating-your-bot/README.md

 ::: tip
 You can add `"main": "index.js"` so you can use `node .`.
 You can also include a script like `"scripts": { "start": "node ." }` to be able to run `npm start` or `npm run start`.

+You can also stop the current process by pressing `Ctrl + C` and then press the up arrow to show the last command in your terminal.
 :::

 ## Resulting code